Security Model

 Collusion is a governance problem

 No consensus mechanism fully prevents collusion. consensus.tools makes it expensive.
-For high-stakes decisions, combine economic incentives with off-platform verification.
+For high-stakes decisions, combine economic incentives with off-platform verification (e.g., manual compliance review for transactions above regulatory thresholds).

 Economic security model